guidocalvano/LEDLightDistrictDriver/README.md

-to set an rgb led on the string:
+to set an rgb led on the string send the following bytes over serial port to the arduino:

 irgb